awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 | --- | --- | --- | --- | --- |
 | `p_new_tz` | varchar2 | — | Yes |  The new time zone as a named region or an absolute offset from Coordinated Universal Time \(UTC\)\.
 Valid offsets range from \-12:00 to \+14:00\.   |

-The following example changes the time zone to UTC plus 3 hours\.
+The following example changes the time zone to UTC plus three hours\.

 ```
 exec rdsadmin.rdsadmin_util.alter_db_time_zone(p_new_tz => '+3:00');
 ```

-The following example changes the time zone to the time zone of the Africa/Algiers region\.
+The following example changes the time zone to the Africa/Algiers time zone\.

 ```
 exec rdsadmin.rdsadmin_util.alter_db_time_zone(p_new_tz => 'Africa/Algiers');
 ```

-After you alter the time zone by using the `alter_db_time_zone` procedure, you must reboot the DB instance for the change to take effect\.
+After you alter the time zone by using the `alter_db_time_zone` procedure, reboot your DB instance for the change to take effect\.
 For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

 ## Working with Oracle External Tables<a name="Appendix.Oracle.CommonDBATasks.External_Tables"></a>